Inclusive and differential cross section measurements of $\mathrm{t\bar{t}b\bar{b}}$ production in the lepton+jets channel at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 \subsection{Modelling uncertainties}

 This analysis is affected by uncertainties in the modelling of the background processes and the migration matrices linking the measured particle-level observables with the detector-level observables.
 Variations applied to the signal process are defined such that the predicted yields at generator level remain constant for all values of the corresponding nuisance parameters, independently for each bin of the generator-level distributions.
 This procedure ensures that the modelling uncertainties only have an effect on the signal selection efficiency, due to shape variations within each generator-level bin.
 All modelling uncertainties are correlated between the data-taking eras.
 Some uncertainties are not correlated between processes.
 In the phase space regions where the OOA contribution is separated into \ttb OOA and \ttbb OOA contributions, the two components can have different correlations with the signal.
 However, by repeating the fits with different correlation assumptions for the signal and the OOA processes, it has been verified that the results were not sensitive to this choice.
+While most modelling uncertainties are assumed to be correlated between ancillary regions, various alternative correlation assumptions were tested for the scale uncertainties, with no significant effect on the result.

 \begin{description} {\tolerance=800 \item[Renormalization and factorization scales:] Uncertainties covering the choice of \muR and \muF scales in the ME generators are considered by shifting the scales independently up and down by a factor of two.
 These uncertainties are treated separately for each process but correlated for \ttlight and \ttC, as these contributions are estimated using the same \ttbarPP simulation.
 Where separate \ttbb OOA and \ttb OOA contributions are considered, the uncertainty in the former contribution is correlated with the signal while the latter taken as uncorrelated.
 For the \ttB OOA processes, shape and normalization effects of the \muR scale are decorrelated, and both are uncorrelated with the signal. }